luniballony/Solar_System_Graphic_Representation/README.md

 - add texture + imagine for each planet and sun (DONE)
 - create moon (DONE)
 - add scroll wheel control (DONE)
+- add option for daytime and nightitme in planet earth (DONE)

 Project started on november 28 of 2024